Why study in France?

 How to prepare the TCF in Vietnam

-TCF is a test that assesses the candidate’s ability to use French as part of its studies.
+TCF is a test that assesses the candidate’s ability to use French as part of his studies.
 The candidate who wishes to improve his level in French has clear objectives to reach through tests of comprehension or oral and written expression.
-The practice of French (reading, discussion, comprehension by watching TV or listening to the radio) is recommended to prepare the test.
+The practice of French (reading, discussion, comprehension by watching TV or listening to the radio) is recommended to prepare for the test.